eludris/eludris/plan.md

 ## Instead, check out the [docs](https://derailed.github.io/docs/).

-# Eludris
+# Derailed

-This markdown file is dedicated to explaining and organising how the features and components of Eludris will work.
+This markdown file is dedicated to explaining and organising how the features and components of Derailed will work.

 This file is changed every while with new changes and additions appearing.